hotellistat/amps/README.md

 This `yaml` schema can of course also be converted into any other k8s object that wraps a Pod/Deployment template.

+## Important notes

+- Your workload webserver must always instantly respond with a 200 satus code upon receiving a new request from AMPS
+- Make sure to always either acknowlede or reject messages from AMPS such that you don't conjest the job manifest

 ## Sequence diagram

 Sometimes a simple diagram explains more than a thousand words: